What is public information on Facebook?

 What information is public?

 Information you share that is always public: Some of the information you give us when you fill out your profile is public, such as your age range, language and country.
 We also use a part of your profile, called your Public Profile, to help connect you with friends and family.
-Your Public Profile includes your name, gender, username and user ID (account number), profile picture, cover photo and networks.
+Your Public Profile includes your name, gender, username and user ID (account number), profile picture, and cover photo.
 This info is also public.
 Some of the ways this helps us connect you are:

 - Your name, profile picture and cover photo help people recognize you.